Student Financial Services: Tax Information

 Account number.
 May show an account or other unique number the filer assigned to distinguish your account.

 Box 1.
-Shows the total payments received in 2018 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2018 that relate to those payments received during 2018.
+Shows the total payments received in the calendar year from any source for qualified tuition and related expenses less any reimbursements or refunds made during the calendar year that relate to those payments received during the previous year.

 Box 2.
 Reserved.